raheekhandigitalai/LoadRunner-with-Appium-Example/README.md

 # LoadRunner-with-Appium-Example

-In this example we will briefly look at how we can use LoadRunner with Appium to run Performance Tests
+In this example we will look at how we can use LoadRunner to run Performance Tests with Appium against Digital.ai's Continuous Testing platform.

 ## Prerequisites